SakhiArya/wallet/README.md

 10) getTransactions fetches you the history of transactions made.
 11) logout api invalidates the token and logs out the user.

-## once you run the server the DB would automatically be created in the schema you created, hence if you want to persist data which you created during test/trial please make sure to comment out create command in "HibernateConfig.java" before you run the server again

-## Integration tests can be found under wallet/wallet-api/src/test/java/ApiTest folder

-adding ER -Diagram under refrence folder as e-wallet-ERDiagram.png.